ciscoheat/superforms-web/src/routes/+page.md

 <Head title="Superforms for SvelteKit" />

+> Superforms v2 development is about to start, with the goal of supporting all validation libraries!
+Please read the [introductory post](https://blog.encodeart.dev/superforms-v2-supporting-all-validation-libraries), feedback is welcome!

 <Header />

 Superforms is a SvelteKit library that gives you a comprehensive solution for **server and client validation**, and **client-side display** of forms.